Jarmill/jarmill.github.io/_projects/peak_project.md

 Peak estimation is the practice of finding the maximum value of a state function over trajectories of a dynamical system.
 Instances of peak estimation include finding the  speed of a car, height of an aircraft, voltage in a power line, etc. Peak estimation may be used to quantify the safety of trajectories.
 This project extends the occupation measure framework developed for optimal control and peak estimation.
 The moment-Sum-of-Squares hierarchy is employed to obtain convergent bounds to the true peak value when all system data is polynomial.

-My first step to perform this quantification involved measuring the constraint violation using maximin optimization, yielding a safety margin (with safety verified if this margin is negative) {% cite miller2020recovery %}.
+Our first step to perform this quantification involved measuring the constraint violation using maximin optimization, yielding a safety margin (with safety verified if this margin is negative) {% cite miller2020recovery %}.
 Peak estimation may also occur for dynamics with compact-valued time-dependent or time-independent uncertainty (including switching) {% cite miller2021uncertain %}.
 An extension of this includes quantifying the safety of trajectories by finding the distance of closest approach to an unsafe set {% cite miller2021distance %}.

 <div class="row">